digital-asset/ghc-lib/README.md

 # Using `ghc-lib`

 You are free to use `ghc-lib` under the terms of the BSD-3-Clause OR Apache-2.0 licence.
-See the (LICENSE)[https://github.com/digital-asset/ghc-lib/blob/master/ghc-lib-gen/LICENSE] file for details.
+See the [LICENSE](https://github.com/digital-asset/ghc-lib/blob/master/ghc-lib-gen/LICENSE) file for details.

 The package `ghc-lib` will be released on [Hackage](https://hackage.haskell.org/), and can be used like any normal package, e.g. `cabal install ghc-lib`.
-Since it conflicts perfectly with the GHC API, you may wish to use `PackageImports`, e.g. `import "ghc-lib" GHC`.
+Since it conflicts perfectly with the GHC API, you may wish to enable the language extension `PackageImports` so that you can for example, `import "ghc-lib" GHC`.

 # Creating `ghc-lib`